-- 11.1 The appointed Strategic Safeguarding Lead (CEO Level), who will be trained with appropriate knowledge, experience and skills and will be responsible for an Annual review of Safeguarding including monitoring implementation, inter-agency response, training records and a review of policy and procedures. - The appointed Operational Lead, (Operations Director) who on a quarterly basis will review any legislative changes, the number of Safeguarding referrals, review and evaluate investigated cases, alerts and action and implement lessons learned.
+- 11.1 The appointed Strategic Safeguarding Lead (CEO Level), who will be trained with appropriate knowledge, experience and skills and will be responsible for an Annual review of Safeguarding, including monitoring implementation, inter-agency response, training records and a review of policy and procedures. - 11.2 The appointed Operational Lead, (Operations Director) who on a quarterly basis will review any legislative changes, the number of Safeguarding referrals, review and evaluate investigated cases, alerts and action and implement lessons learned.
 This will then be reported back to the Strategic Lead and board members. - 11.3 The Operational Lead, will be responsible for providing information and guidance in relation to safeguarding enquiries, issues and concerns of all staff.
 They will ensure that they are linked to the local safeguarding adults board (SAB).
-Multi Agency Risk Assessment Conference (MARAC) and Multi Agency Public Protection Arrangements (MAPPA).

-- All line managers are to ensure that their staff are appropriately trained and reinforce the priority that RHS gives to safeguarding, as part of its core purpose and values. - 11.5 The Asset Manager will ensure all contractors comply with Safeguarding mechanisms to report concerns. - 11.6 All Board Members to receive an overview of RHS responsibilities and the role they play in Safeguarding Adults. - 11.7 The Strategic Lead will report to Board where there have been incidents of significant abuse reported to statutory agencies.
-All reports going to Board will be anonymous. - 11.8 The Operational Lead will discuss any safeguarding concerns in their 1:2:1 meetings and to identify any lessons learnt. - 11.9 The Operational Lead will be responsible for advising all staff and contractors of any legislation changes and/or guidance on safeguarding matters.
+Multi Agency Risk Assessment Conference (MARAC) and Multi Agency Public Protection Arrangements (MAPPA). - 11.4 We will ensure that our staff are appropriately trained and reinforce the priority that we give to safeguarding, as part of its core purpose and values. - 11.5 The Asset Manager will ensure all contractors comply with Safeguarding mechanisms to report concerns. - 11.6 All Board Members to receive an overview of our responsibilities and the role they play in safeguarding adults and children. - 11.7 The Strategic Lead will report to Board where there have been incidents of significant abuse reported to statutory agencies.
+All reports going to Board will be anonymous.

+- monitor all safeguarding concerns

+- identify any lessons learnt.

+- be responsible for advising all staff and contractors of any legislation changes and/or guidance on safeguarding matters